TheMannu/Kubernetes/Kubernetes-Basics.md

 - **Networking**: Enables communication between Pods, handles service discovery, and manages internal cluster networking.

 Kubernetes is highly versatile, making it ideal for deploying, scaling, and managing containerized applications in various environments.

+Kubernetes is a powerful container management and orchestration tool that provides several key features to manage and deploy containerized applications efficiently.
+Here are its core features: